What Is a Duplex?

 Lower Expenses: The ongoing monthly expenses for a duplex will often be lower because of the greater efficiencies that apply with two side-by-side units that share the same roof, the same driveway, the same yard, and other common areas.
 Other annual expenses like property insurance, maintenance and repairs, and property taxes, for example, tend to be lower on a duplex compared to two individual single-family homes.

 Lower Vacancy Burden: A single-family landlord loses 100% of their rental income when a tenant moves out.
 A duplex investor, on the other hand, only loses 5o% in the same scenario.
-In this way, the additional units of a fourplex help spread out the financial impact of a sudden or unexpected vacancy.
+Scaling it further, the additional units of a fourplex help spread out the financial impact of a sudden or unexpected vacancy.

 Tax Benefits: A real estate investor can write off expenses related to any/all units that are used for rental purposes.
 Landlords who live in one unit and rent out the other can write off expenses only for the unit they are renting out.
 Typical write-offs include depreciation, management expenses, maintenance & repairs, and any utilities billed to the owner.